mlcommons-science/benchmark/source/index.md

 > **Note:** The Markdown pages are generated for web browsing and should **not** be cited.
 Please cite the PDF report above.

-All pages are generated automatically—please don’t edit them directly.
+All pages are generated automatically, please don’t edit them directly.
 To propose changes, update the source files here:

 - <https://github.com/mlcommons-science/benchmark/tree/main/source>